Find out what a computer systems analyst is, including duties and responsibilities. Explore the requirements to become a computer systems analyst.

 Read more: 10 Essential IT Certifications

-As a computer systems analyst, you may have chances to advance your career.
-In this field, it’s common to become project managers who lead full teams of analysts.
+As a computer systems analyst, you have plenty of options for career advancement.
+For example, you may pursue a leadership role and become a technical project manager who leads full teams of analysts.
 Further experience can lead to positions such as IT director and chief technology officer (CTO), according to the BLS.

 Possible positions and average annual base salaries include: